briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	varianceDF = experimentDF.var()

-### Standard Error of the Mean (S.E.M.)
+### Standard Error of the Mean (SEM)

-Since DataFrames don't have a built-in S.E.M. function, you have to compute it yourself:
+Since DataFrames don't have a built-in SEM function, you have to compute it
+yourself:

 	from pandas import *